2021 Workplace Trainings

 ***As the COVID-19 pandemic continues, we will not be scheduling in-person EAP Workplace Trainings until further notice.
 Protecting the health of our caregivers, patients and the communities we serve is top priority for us, so we will continue to re-evaluate based on the guidelines that come from both the State of Utah and from Intermountain Healthcare.
 In the meantime, webinar trainings are still available and can be requested by emailing Kim McKendrick at Kim.McKendrick@imail.org***

-The following is a list of classes for 2020.
+The following is a list of trainings for 2021.

 Becoming Your Most Resilient Self

-This class focuses on interventions, characteristics, and practices that have been shown to be effective in increasing individual resiliency.
+This training focuses on interventions, characteristics, and practices that have been shown to be effective in increasing individual resiliency.

 Managing Life’s Stress